kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/admissions-challenge.md

 - Instructions to set up the tools you need
 - A brief intro to web development
 - There’s also a Scavenger Hunt Exercise to introduce you to the DevTools.

-> ⚠️ **You must complete the DevTools Scavenger Hunt Assignment** to gain admission to the program!

 ## Before you start...